 If You Win

-- β UHC must provide coverage as determined by external reviewer
+- UHC must provide coverage as determined by reviewer

-- β UHC must notify you and your provider within specified time
+- UHC must notify you and your provider

 If You Lose

-- Decision is final for that external review process
+- Decision is final for that review process

-- Request a new external review if you have new medical evidence
+- Can request new review with new medical evidence

 Tips for Winning External Review